Parker Livingstone

-Parker Livingstone (born February 16, 2006) is an American college football wide receiver for the Texas Longhorns.
+Parker Livingstone (born February 16, 2006) is an American college football wide receiver for the Oklahoma Sooners.
+He previously played for the Texas Longhorns.

 Early life

 Livingstone attended high school at Lovejoy located in Lucas, Texas.
 During his high school career, he totaled 115 receptions for 2,207 yards and 31 touchdowns.
 Coming out of high school, Livingstone was rated as a four star recruit, the 52nd overall wide receiver, the 54th overall player in the State of Texas, and the 342nd overall player in the class of 2024.
 Additionally, he held offers from schools such as Georgia, Michigan, Wisconsin, Oklahoma State, Texas, and Utah.
 Ultimately, Livingstone committed to play college football for the Texas Longhorns.

 College career

-2024 Season
+Texas

 During his first collegiate season in 2024, he appeared in four games, using the season to redshirt.

-2025 Season

 In the Longhorns' first game of the 2025 season, Livingstone made his first collegiate start.
-He hauled in two passes for 47 yards, including a 32-yard touchdown, in the loss versus Ohio State.
-In week 2 against San Jose State, Livingstone recorded his first 100+ yard performance, gathering 4 receptions for 128 yards and 2 touchdowns, and was named both SEC Freshman of the Week and Shaun Alexander Freshman of the Week.
+He caught two passes for 47 yards, including a 32-yard touchdown, in the loss versus Ohio State.
+In Week 2 against San Jose State, Livingstone recorded his first 100+ yard performance, gathering 4 receptions for 128 yards and two touchdowns, and was named both SEC Freshman of the Week and Shaun Alexander Freshman of the Week.
 In the overtime win against Mississippi State in Week 9, Livingstone recorded four receptions for 22 yards and two touchdowns.
+In Week 13 against Arkansas, he recorded two receptions for 104 yards and a touchdown, along with a passing touchdown to Arch Manning.
+At the end of the season, Livingstone announced that he would be entering the transfer portal.